The new COVID Normal

-- This school year, teachers received a salary stipend of $3,827 helping us recruit the 400-600 new teachers we need each year and keep the good teachers already in our schools.
+- Publicly supporting teachers helps us recruit the 400-600 new teachers we need each year and helps keep the good ones, both in classrooms and remote.

-- Additional training and materials are continuously made available to our teachers to improve their classroom skills.
+- Additional training and materials are continuously available to improve teacher skills.

 Preserve reading programs

 Small group instruction, new culturally relevant texts and reading intervention help students succeed.

 - Classrooms have content-rich, relevant books, magazines and reference materials.
 Students receive copies they can take home and mark up to improve their understanding and retention.